protocol/research-website/content/posts/202101-bitswap-review/index.md

 ---

-If you have been following along for the past three months ([1](https://research.protocol.ai/blog/2020/honey-i-shrunk-our-libp2p-streams/), [2](https://research.protocol.ai/blog/2020/two-ears-one-mouth-how-to-leverage-bitswap-chatter-for-faster-transfers/), [3](https://research.protocol.ai/blog/2020/teaching-bitswap-nodes-to-jump/), [4](https://research.protocol.ai/blog/2021/our-bitswap-nodes-have-become-jumping-inspectors-updated/)), you know that we in ResNetLab, started the Beyond Bitswap with one goal in mind: to drive speed-ups for file-sharing in IPFS.
-The results so far have been astounding and we couldn't be happier to share a huge list of new ideas, RFCs, prototypes, a testing harness, promising results --- and the release of the "Beyond Swapping Bits" paper!
+If you have been following along for the past three months ([1](https://research.protocol.ai/blog/2020/honey-i-shrunk-our-libp2p-streams/), [2](https://research.protocol.ai/blog/2020/two-ears-one-mouth-how-to-leverage-bitswap-chatter-for-faster-transfers/), [3](https://research.protocol.ai/blog/2020/teaching-bitswap-nodes-to-jump/), [4](https://research.protocol.ai/blog/2021/our-bitswap-nodes-have-become-jumping-inspectors-updated/)), you know that we in ResNetLab started the **Beyond Bitswap** project  with one goal in mind: to drive speed-ups for file-sharing in IPFS.
+The results so far have been astounding and we are delighted to share a huge list of new ideas, RFCs, prototypes, a testing harness, promising results --- and the release of the "Beyond Swapping Bits" paper!

 We invite you to journey through the contributions of the "Beyond Swapping Bits" project since its inception.
 By the end of this post, you will have all the tools you need to understand the results we achieved so far, to run your own research experiments, and to learn about a myriad of high-potential ideas for future work.
 We welcome everyone to join us in transforming the **Beyond Swapping Bits** project into a multi-research-group open research endeavor, so that any networking researcher can start collaborating with us and build upon our work.
 The journey towards blazing fast P2P File Transfer starts here!